-For these reasons, the POPAI Executive Board asked chiefs their opinion on raising the minimum annual salary of a probation officer with no experience to \$40,000.
+Thus in the October 2021 survey, the POPAI Executive Board asked chiefs their opinion on raising the minimum annual salary of a probation officer with no experience to \$40,000.
 All chiefs who responded agreed that the starting minimum salary should be raised to \$40,000 (one chief did not respond to the question).